Help support student travel and awards by donating to the Planetary Geology Division of GSA!

 Pellas-Ryder Award for Best Student Paper in Planetary Sciences

 This award, which is jointly sponsored by the Meteoritical Society and the Planetary Geology Division of the Geological Society of America, is awarded to an undergraduate or graduate student who is first author of the best planetary science paper published in a peer-reviewed scientific journal during the year prior to the award.
-Any first author of a paper published on a topic listed on the cover of Meteoritics & Planetary Science who was a student when the paper was submitted is eligible for consideration for this award.
+Potential topics are listed on the cover of Meteoritics & Planetary Science, and include: Asteroids, Comets, Craters, Interplanetary Dust, Interstellar Medium, Lunar Samples, Meteors, Meteorites, Natural Satellites, Planets, Tektites, Origin and History of the Solar System.
 The award has been given since 2001, and honors the memories of meteoriticist Paul Pellas and lunar scientist Graham Ryder.

 The Award is limited to undergraduate and graduate students who are first authors of a papers published in peer-reviewed scientific journals during a specific calendar year.
 The first author must have been a registered student at a degree awarding institution at the time the paper was submitted to the publishing journal.
 Two letters of certification are required: (1) From the student's department head attesting that the individual was a student at the time of paper submission to the publishing journal; (2) From the student's advisor detailing the portion of the work done by the student and contributed by others including the advisor.
 Planetary science papers published in peer-reviewed scientific journals published in English only will be considered for this award.
 Students of Selection Committee members are not eligible for the Award.